Why Urban Universities for HEALTH?

 In order to meet the growing demand for care from a diverse population, we must not only increase the number of health professionals, but also produce workers who will provide care where it is needed the most.
 It is critical to develop a workforce that reflects the population and is competent to provide care to patients from different cultural and linguistic backgrounds.
 Urban universities are well-positioned to step in and train the next wave of doctors, nurses, dentists, pharmacists, and other health care professionals who hail from these urban communities and are motivated to provide care in underserved areas.

 Until now, university efforts to improve the health workforce have been largely uncoordinated and have suffered from a lack of quality data and evidence.
 University leaders need the opportunity to learn from each other and implement solutions that have been tested.
 In order to facilitate and accelerate this process, Urban Universities for HEALTH was created as a national "learning collaborative" to develop, test, and share cutting-edge solutions to health workforce challenges in urban communities.
-Our initial cohort of five demonstration sites will capture local data, evaluate current strategies, and drive workforce improvements in common areas.
+From 2012-2017, our five university demonstration sites have captured local data, evaluated strategies, and driven workforce improvements in common areas.

 Read more about the Learning Collaborative...